goto-eof/basic_brutus/README.md

 The environment variables are found in the .env file of the project and allows you to alter the behavior of the application.
 * `CHANNEL_BUFFER=10000000` - buffer size of the inter-thread communication channel.
 The default value is 10000000.
-* `MAX_NUM_THREADS=12` - if specified, the default thread count (corresponding to the number of processor cores) will be overwritten by the value entered by the user.
+* `MAX_NUM_THREADS=12` - if specified, the default thread count (corresponding to the number of processor cores) will be overwritten by the value specified by the user in the .env file.

 ## Some statistics